-The project includes two phases of storm water management.
-Phase 1 requires installation of erosion control and tree protection measures including silt fence, super silt fence, erosion berms, erosion control blanket, seeding, sediment traps, and tree protection fence.
-Phase 2 includes installation of permanent storm water management features including bio-retention ponds and underground storm water pipes.
+The project includes two phases of stormwater management.
+Phase 1 requires the installation of erosion control and tree protection measures, including silt fence, super silt fence, erosion berms, erosion control blanket, seeding, sediment traps, and tree protection fence.
+Phase 2 includes the installation of permanent stormwater management features, including bio-retention ponds and underground stormwater pipes.

-Construction of the ring road, high speed driving track, and other site roadways includes placement of over 230,000 tons of aggregate base.
+Construction of the ring road, high-speed driving track, and other site roadways include placement of over 230,000 tons of aggregate base.
 The four bridges for the project are supported by h-pile foundations on cast-in-place concrete abutments.
 A total of 292 piles were driven to depths of up to 30 feet.
 The two bridges for the ring road are comprised of pre-cast, pre-stressed concrete girders with a span of 60 to 70 feet.
 These bridges are being constructed over an existing stream within a wetland.
 Coordination with local environmental authorities is an important part of ensuring these bridges are completed with no impacts to the environment.
-Bridges for the high speed driving track were constructed using fabricated steel plate girders.
+Bridges for the high-speed driving track were constructed using fabricated steel plate girders.
 Spans for these bridges ranged from 140 to 160 feet.